Crossover Analysis - How to Run a Customer List through a Report

 • Updated

-A Crossover Analysis can be generated by using a Customer List in conjunction with a Report.
+A Crossover Analysis can be generated by using a Customer List together with a Report.

 In this article, we'll cover: